 Causes of kidney disease

-The leading causes of chronic kidney disease are diabetes and high blood pressure.
+The leading causes of chronic kidney disease are diabetes and high blood pressure, in addition to:

 How do they cause kidney damage?